noahfranz13/radio-ecle/README.md

 ## File & Directory Descriptions
 ### Data & Other Directories

 1. `data`: The raw datasets used in this work.
-This includes scripts to do forced photometry in CASA on the radio images
+This includes scripts to do forced photometry in CASA on the radio images.
+(Only available on zenodo)
 2. `private-data`: The OTTER formatted CSV files of the photometry after we've cleaned it up.
 3. `convergence-plots`: Plots generated in the `synchrotron-modeling.ipynb` notebook automatically to assess convergence and reliability of fit results.